locally-io/ios-engage-sdk/README.md

 ```
 ## Handling Content

-implementing WidgetsPresenterDelegate let you catch when a beacon or geofence campaign are detected
+Implementing WidgetsPresenterDelegate allows your app know when Beacon and/or Geofence campaigns are detected.
-widgets are xib filewith his own viewcontroller that let you present the campaigns content
+This widget is an xib file with its own viewcontroller that lets you present campaign contents
-in a collectionview or whatever you decide
+in a collection view (or similar alternative method of your choosing).
 ```swift
 extension CampaignListViewController: WidgetsPresenterDelegate {